npm/rfcs/accepted/0000-peer-overrides.md

 #### Base Resolution Logic

-NOTE: `in parent` refers to what the parent inherits, not just what the parent defines
+NOTE: `in parent` refers to the processed overrides after inheriance, not just to what the parent defines

-1. override for your peer in parent ? use override
+1. override for your peer in parent ? **use override**
-2. matching peer in parent ? use match
+2. matching peer in parent dep ? **use match**
-3. override for your peer in parent & matching peer in parent ? use override
+3. override for your peer in parent & matching peer in parent ? **use override**

 #### Inheritance Logic

 - Resolved in ```class Node``` constructor
 - **used by child, not self**
-- similarly, use the parent instruction, uninfluenced by your own inheritance logic
+- similarly, you yourself use the parent instruction, uninfluenced by your own inheritance logic

-1. you define override ? pass on override
+1. you define override ? **always** pass on **your** override
-2. you have dep satisfying a peer request that has originally been overridden ? don't pass on override
+2. you have dep satisfying a peer request that has originally been overridden ?
+   **don't** pass on override
-3. you inherit override and **don't** have a matching dep ? pass on override
+3. you inherit override and **don't** have a matching dep or override for it ? pass on **inherited** override

 #### ResolutionExample Nought: No Override